 "Pretty Vacant" saw the only appearance of the Sex Pistols on the BBC's famous Top Of The Pops

-programme, although they would probably not have been invited if the Beeb has realised pretty vacant is to be interpreted as pretty va-cunt.
-The Pistols had already seen their debut single "God Save The Queen
+program, although they would probably not have been invited if the Beeb has realized the title is to be interpreted as "pretty va-cunt."
+The Pistols had already seen their debut single, "God Save The Queen

-" banned by the BBC as well as by independent UK radio; their debut album was banned, and in December 1976 they caused a furore by swearing overtly on an independent television news programme well before the watershed, egged on by interviewer Bill Grundy.
+," banned by the BBC as well as by independent UK radio.
+Their debut album was also banned and in December 1976, they caused a furor by swearing overtly on an independent television news program well before the watershed, egged on by interviewer Bill Grundy.

 Surprisingly, the riff for "Pretty Vacant" was inspired by a very unpunk song, the ABBA ballad "S.O.S.